 Two of the Best Exit Popup Tools Available

 Before we dive into exit popup tactics, we need to talk about tools.
 Many of the tactics we’re going to recommend will require the use of a robust, full-featured marketing toolset, and not just any free popup plugin.
-A couple of our favorite full-featured popup plugins are Optin Monster and Thrive Leads.
+A couple of our favorite full-featured popup plugins are Optin Monster and Thrive Leads, which are two of the best WordPress popup plugins.

 Let’s take a quick look at each.